openstack/openstack-manuals/doc/config-reference/source/tables/nova-DEFAULT.rst

    * - ``allow_resize_to_same_host`` = ``False``

      - (Boolean) Allow destination machine to match source for resize.
 Useful when testing in single-host environments.
 By default it is not allowed to resize to the same host.
 Setting this option to true will add the same host to the destination options.
+Also set to true if you allow the ServerGroupAffinityFilter and need to resize.

    * - ``reclaim_instance_interval`` = ``0``